tezos-checker/checker/docs/spec/functional_spec.rst

 ``buy_kit_min_kit_expected : nat -> nat``

-Get the maximum amount (in ``mukit``) that can be expected for the given amount of ctez, based on the current market price
+Get the maximum amount of kit that can be expected for the given amount of ctez, based on the current market price

 +---------------+-----------------------+-------------------------------------------------------------------------+
 | Parameter     |      Field Type       | Description                                                             |